kavaivaleri/prompting-resources/README.md

 | **Perplexity**        | Search Engine             | AI-powered search engine for concise and accurate query responses.                                | [Perplexity](https://www.perplexity.ai/)                                                  |
 | **Cursor**            | Software Development      | AI code editor enhancing developer productivity with intelligent code suggestions and automation.  | [Cursor](https://cursor.so/)                                                              |
 | **Replit**            | Software Development      | Online coding platform integrating AI to assist in building and deploying applications.            | [Replit](https://replit.com/)                                                             |

-These tools are now grouped into distinct categories for better clarity and usability.
-Let me know if you’d like to refine or add more details!